 Tip: Lear more about noSQL data modeling

-5. Code generation for MongoDB schema design
+5. Generate validation scripts from your MongoDB schema design

 To preview the validation script for your MongoDB schema design, click the Script tab on the collection detail.
 Moon Modeler can also generate scripts for the project.
 To see the full script click the Script item on the main toolbar.
 A modal form opens and the script is displayed with formatting and syntax highlighting.